Best Omega-3 for Dogs With Allergies

 1. Start below the full target dose for a few days

-2. Give it with food
+2. Serve it with food

 3. Watch stool, appetite, scratching pattern, and skin flare-ups